- ★ ★ ★ ★ ★ 171 reviews

 - By Vemekong

 If you’re looking for a wonderful tour that captures from the river culture to the deepest countryside of Can Tho and the Mekong’s landscapes, this is THE tour for you.
-It includes the Cai Rang Floating Market, an organic cacao farm, the lively Mekong fish and farmer markets, a homegrown fruit garden, and a countryside bike tour along quiet canals and peaceful villages.
-You’ll also visit a secret VC base at the giant heritage tree.
+It includes the Cai Rang Floating Market, an organic cacao farm, the lively Mekong fish and farmer markets, a homegrown garden, and a countryside bike tour along quiet canals and peaceful villages.
+You’ll also visit a seasonal rice fields.
 Breakfast and drinks are included.

 -